pockethostin/.github/profile/README.md

 ---

-## ✨ What is PocketHost?
+## ✨ What is PocketHost.in?

-**PocketHost** is a futuristic AI-powered platform designed to help anyone launch a professional online business without coding.
+**PocketHost.in** is a futuristic AI-powered platform designed to help anyone launch a professional online business without coding.

-From local stores to booking-based businesses, PocketHost transforms simple prompts into fully functional websites — complete with hosting, payments, dashboards, and mobile-first experiences.
+From local stores to booking-based businesses, PocketHost.in transforms simple prompts into fully functional websites — complete with hosting, payments, dashboards, and mobile-first experiences.

 > Your business deserves more than templates.
 > It deserves intelligence.